Danishveerrana/danishveerrana/README.md

 ## Hey, Welcome to My GitHub! 🚀

 Hi there!
-I’m Danish Veer Rana, a tech enthusiast 💻 and photographer 📸 from the beautiful hills of Patnitop, J&K, India.
+I’m Danish Veer Rana, a tech enthusiast 💻 and photographer 📸 from the beautiful hills of J&K, India.
 I’m currently in 11th grade, diving deep into PCM with Computer Science and building awesome projects! 🎉

 I’m all about blending technology and creativity to build solutions that solve real problems and make life easier.
 Whether it’s creating innovative apps, experimenting with machine learning 🤖, or developing voice-controlled systems, I’m always excited to explore new ways to innovate.